ycherithreddy/Event-and-Room-Management-System-OOPs-Project/README.md

 ---

+### Implementation Details

+Our project is developed in two versions:

+1. **Java Terminal Application**
+   A simple and straightforward implementation using Java, designed to run in the terminal.
+The code for this version is included in this repository.

+2. **Web Application**
+   An advanced version with a polished frontend and a robust backend built using Flask and RESTful APIs.
+The code for this implementation is available in a dedicated repository: [https://github.com/YelavarthiLalitya/Room-Booking-System](https://github.com/YelavarthiLalitya/Room-Booking-System).

+**Please go through both**

+We opted to keep the two implementations in separate repositories to maintain clarity and avoid confusion.

+---

+## 1. **Java Application**

 #### **Prerequisites**
 Before running the project, ensure you have the following installed:
 1. **Java Development Kit (JDK)** (version 8 or above)